Mulukulum/ros-notes/ROS2/Topics.md

 ```sh
 ros2 topic pub <topic_name> <msg_type> '<args>'
 ```
+- [i] The `-r rate` argument can be used to publish the value at a particular rate.

 ### The `'<args>'` argument is the actual data you’ll pass to the topic,
 ### This argument must be in YAML format.